leemeichin/k8s-guide/kubernetes-fundamentals/resources.md

-# What's in a Manifest
+# Resources

-Now we are firmly in the territory of Kubernetes, it's time to take a brief interlude to understand what a manifest is.
+Now we are firmly in the territory of Kubernetes, it's time to take a brief interlude to understand what a resource config is.
 If you already understand all of this, skip ahead clever clogs. :wink:

-## Manifests
+## Resource Configs

-A manifest is an `object` that can be written in YAML or JSON but most people use YAML.
+A resource config is an `object` that can be written in YAML or JSON but most people use YAML.
 It represents a `resource` and provides configuration for it.

-==- Example deployment manifest
+==- Example deployment resource config

 Here's a typical description of a `Deployment` resource: